Looking For Car Hire Info?

 - How do I want to get to the parks every day?

-If the answer to the first question above is by either public transport or taxi make sure you fly into Orlando International Airport because its close to International Drive with acceptable public transport links.
+If the answer to the first question is by either public transport or taxi make sure you fly into Orlando International Airport because its close to International Drive with acceptable public transport links.
+A taxi/ride share to Disney World won’t break the bank either.

 Make sure you fly into Orlando International which offers a public transport service.
-Other airports are not as lucky.
+Other airports are an hour or more away with no public transport options.

 Taxi & Ride Shares